 These public buildings are an exquisite example of tangible, accessible history.
 But we cannot even think of the Eastern Shore of Virginia without thinking of the literally hundreds of homes and farms that span the centuries.
 These graceful ladies have watched over the Shore long before England believed this would be a permanent settlement.
 The Majority of the truly historic homes on the Eastern Shore are still operational private residences and many are in the same families that first received land grants from King James or land gifts from the King of the great Accomack Indians, Debedeavon.
 And many are on view to the public during “Garden Week” every April.
 It is with pride that we say today, one cannot drive a 10 mile stretch of Highway 13 without passing a home or farm that was built centuries earlier and is still someone’s warm hearth today.

 Video courtesy Virginia Eastern Shore Chamber of Commerce

 Eastern Shore Medical Services Providers

-Click on image to visit website
+Click on an image to visit their website

 Questions Regarding Virginia's Eastern Shore?